nareshmadhur/rent_vs_buy_analytics/README.md

 3.  **The Finish Line: What is the long-term financial outcome?**
     *   Projects your finances over the number of years you plan to live in the home.
-    *   **The "True" Breakeven Point:** It calculates the exact year when the total financial benefit of owning (including the value of your home) surpasses the total cost of renting.
+    *   **The "True" Breakeven Point:** It calculates the exact year when the total financial benefit of owning surpasses the total cost of renting.
+    *   **The "Investment" Breakeven Point:** It also shows if and when you reach the point where selling the home would cover *all* your costs, effectively meaning you've "lived for free."
-    *   **Wealth Generation:** It shows how much wealth (equity) you are building in your home each month and the potential cash profit you could make if you sell the property at the end of your planned stay.
+    *   **Wealth Generation:** It shows the potential cash profit you could make if you sell the property at the end of your planned stay.

 ---